J-DubApps/Blog/content/posts/2022/PowerShell-Functions.md

 - A function in PowerShell should do only <i>one thing</i> (and one thing <i>only</i>) and do it well.
 - A function in PS should be modular, or self-contained, so that it has well-defined input parameters, produces output, and doesn’t rely on external variables unless explicitly passed.

-Below is a code example I just threw together to illustrate this.
+Below is a code example I just threw together to illustrate:

 <div class="code-block">

 function Get-FormattedDate {

     [CmdletBinding()]